czhou578/Thomas-Sowell-Notes/Thomas-Sowell-Reader.md

 An old saying is that we are once a man and twice a child.

-Women may lie about their age to other people but men lie about their age to themselves.
+**Wisdom** Women may lie about their age to other people but men lie about their age to themselves.

 Domestic service has lifted people out of poverty, some of the most